 If your child enjoys reading the Junie B. Jones series, be sure to sign them up for the reading club that includes a reading kit and activities.
 This is free and goes quickly every year.
 They are out of kits for this year, but you can still download PDF materials for free.

-This option is closed for this year’s session, but be sure to register your homeschool for next year.
-Teacher’s submit students’ names to earn Six Flags tickets for the following summer.
+Submit your students’ names to earn Six Flags tickets for the following summer.

 Homemade Reading Club